quanweiliu/ReferringSegFra/README.md

 ```

 ## Acknowledgements
-Code in this repository is built on [LAVT](https://github.com/yz93/LAVT-RIS).
+The code mainly is built on [LAVT](https://github.com/yz93/LAVT-RIS) and [RMSIN](https://github.com/Lsan2401/RMSIN).
 We'd like to thank the authors for open sourcing their project.